MaterializeInc/homebrew-materialize/CONTRIBUTING.md

 Push the resulting branch to GitHub and open a PR.
 CI will automatically test that the formula installs and runs properly.

-If the bottle is broken or otherwise fails CI, you will need to manually delete the version from Bintray before trying again.
-The delete button is difficult to find, but there are [instructions in the Bintray manual][bintray-delete].

 ## Debugging failures

 If `bump-version` fails, for some reason, these are the steps that it runs